Wix Review Highlights

 Is Wix good for ecommerce?

 Wix is not a specialized ecommerce builder, but it does have a good range of ecommerce features for you to run your business or online store.
-You need to be on at least the Wix eCommerce plan for $17 a month, which includes 24/7 support and the Wix Stores App.
-This allows you to sell unlimited products, create discount codes, auto-calculate tax and shipping costs, say goodbye to transaction fees, and more!
+It allows you to sell unlimited products, create discount codes, auto-calculate tax and shipping costs, say goodbye to transaction fees, and more!
 See our Wix eCommerce Review for a full in-depth review of using Wix to create your online store.

 Wix makes it easy to create a stunning, powerfully interactive website for any project, business or idea you could possibly imagine – and you can do it in an afternoon, no coding required.